MCrumo/PRO2-Subject/README.md

 # PRO2 - Subject

 This is a C++ project using `classes`.
-Performed in a subject from the Engineering Degree.
+Performed in a subject from the Engineering Degree (PROgramming II).

 The class structure simulates a platform that evaluates code called `evaluator`.